-Text files are type .A files (ASCII files).
+Text files have the extension .A (for ASCII files).
 If you want to edit other types of files, you must first convert them into type .A files.

 Text files have the extension .A (for ASCII files).
-If you wish to edit other files, use the additional Mouse pad tool (see "Displaying or editing text files" on page 139).
+If you wish to edit other files, use the additional Mouse pad tool (see "Displaying or editing text files" on page 149).